Stacie enjoys writing about the things that interest her most: reading, writing, food, wine, and the best ways to live a healthy lifestyle.

 Tie a double overhand knot (granny or square) using the two ends.
-You can trim the ends to desired length.
+You can trim the ends to the desired length.
 I like to leave about ¾” long ends.
-Use the edge of your folding tool to smooth site at each exit hole along the spine.
+Use the edge of your folding tool to smooth the site at each exit hole along the spine.
 Ta da!
 You have your very own chapbook!

 Now, use your dummy book to guide you into formatting your book layout on the computer, so you know which poem goes where.
 Format the top sheets first, and then turn your dummy book over and do the bottom ones.
-Print off one side, then put the sheets back in the printer and print of the second side.
+Print off one side, then put the sheets back in the printer and print off the second side.
 These masters, when put together, should fit together like your dummy book does.
-Either print directly onto your text paper, or take the master to a copy center.
+Either print directly onto your text paper or take the master to a copy center.